peterokwara/sveltekit-paystack/README.md

 Building a SaaS is a marathon, not a sprint.
 This boilerplate is designed to get you through the first few kilometers, handling the tricky parts so you can focus on your vision.

-Hii ni mwanzo tu!
-(This is just the beginning!)
+This is just the beginning.

 Good luck on your journey.
 Now, go build something amazing.